diegoddp/wordpress-deployment-pipeline/README.md

 ````
 **Deploy to Production**

-This stage deploys the built artifact to the production environment and resets the database.
+This stage deploys the built artifact to the production environment the old database deploy a new database.

 ````
 - stage: DeployToProduction